didi/cube-ui/document/components/docs/en-US/introduction.md

 ### Features

+- **Quality**

-- Extracted from Didi interior component library and has been put to business test for more than one year
-- Every component has full unit tests to provide assurance for continuous integration
+   Extracted from DiDi interior component library and has been put to business test for more than one year.
+Every component has full unit tests to provide assurance for continuous integration.

-- Pursue the perfection of the interactive experience, which makes cube-ui close to native components
-- Support post-compile and importing on demand, lightweight and flexible
+- **Experience**

+   Make quick response, fluent animation and close to native components as the goal, and pursue the perfection of the interactive experience.

+- **Standard**

+  Follow a uniform design interaction standard and highly restore the design; Standardize the interface and unify the way of use, making development more simple and efficient.

+- **Scalability**

+  Lightweight and flexible: support [post-compile](#/en-US/docs/post-compile) and importing on demand; High scalability: it is easy to implement secondary development based on existing components.

 ### Components